paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-053-public-transportation.md

 #### Amendments
 2012—Subsec. (b)(2)(A).
 Pub.
 L. 112–141, § 20030(d), substituted “the Federal Acquisition Regulation, or any successor thereto” for “title 48, Code of Federal Regulations (commonly known as the Federal Acquisition Regulation)”.

 Subsec. (e)(1).
 Pub.
 L. 112–141, § 20018(1), added par.
 (1) and struck out former par.
 (1).
-Prior to amendment, text read as follows: “A recipient procuring rolling stock with Government financial assistance under this chapter may make a multiyear contract to buy the rolling stock and replacement parts under which the recipient has an option to buy additional rolling stock or replacement parts for not more than 5 years after the date of the original contract.”.
+Prior to amendment, text read as follows: “A recipient procuring rolling stock with Government financial assistance under this chapter may make a multiyear contract to buy the rolling stock and replacement parts under which the recipient has an option to buy additional rolling stock or replacement parts for not more than 5 years after the date of the original contract.”

 Subsec. (h).
 Pub.
 L. 112–141, § 20018(2), substituted “Federal Public Transportation Act of 2012” for “Federal Public Transportation Act of 2005”.

 Subsec. (j)(2)(C).
 Pub.
-L. 112–141, § 20018(3), struck out “, including the performance reported in the Contractor Performance Assessment Reports required under section 5309(l)(2)” before semicolon.
+L. 112–141, § 20018(3), struck out “, including the performance reported in the Contractor Performance Assessment Reports required under section 5309(l)(2)” after “past performance”.

 Subsec. (k).
 Pub.
 L. 112–141, § 20018(4), added subsec. (k).